techlahoma/board_meetings/2017/04_april.md

 ## Committee Reports
-  - usergroup comittee.
+  - Usergroup Comittee
        - Motion to divide group into 2 seperate groups: Usergroup-automation annd Usergroup-Outreach.
+(Jesse Harlin)
          - Call for volunteers to help with these seperate groups.
 ## Other Updates
    - Brief Update: Outreach to OU, Francis Tuttle.